gviacava-code/FakeNewsDetector/README.md

 - `data/`: Contains a dummy dataset used for demonstration purposes.
 - `models/`: Houses a placeholder model file.
 - `src/`: Contains the source code files for various functionalities:
-  - `data_loader.py`: Function to load the dataset.
+  - `data_wrangler.py`: Function to transform the user input.
   - `model_loader.py`: Function to load the model.
   - `predictor.py`: Function to make predictions using the loaded model.
-  - `transformer.py`: A dummy transformer function.
-  - `analyser.py`: A dummy analysis function.
-  - `forecast.py`: A dummy forecasting function.
 - `streamlit_app.py`: The main Streamlit application file.
 - `requirements.txt`: Lists the Python dependencies for the application.